 New and improved battery packs

 • I could have mailed some of my contact lenses.
 When I’m hiking in the backcountry, I tend to wear single-use disposable contact lenses.
 The upside to these lenses is improved eye health (because let’s be honest – nobody wants to get pinkeye on the trail).
 The downside to this method though is the sheer number of lenses you need to carry (i.e. 60+ lenses for a trail like the CT).
 And since I need to make sure to protect them from adverse conditions or freezing nights, I sleep with all those extra contacts inside my quilt at night (along with several other cold-sensitive items like my water filter and electronics).
-In hindsight though, I could have mailed half my lenses to myself.
+In hindsight, I could have mailed half my lenses to myself.
 I was already sending a partial resupply box to Twin Lakes General Store.
 There was no reason to carry this extra bulk from the start of the trail.

 Space for lenses for every day on trail adds up quick

 • A drink mix bottle is clutch.
 It wasn’t until I hiked the Arizona Trail, and looking for a way to carry just a little extra water, that I augmented my pack’s set-up with a third small water bottle.
 Before then, I just carried two 1L plastic water bottles (plus my 2L CNOC bladder) to get from one water source to the next.
-But during the AZT, I added a 20 oz. bottle to my shoulder strap to use for electrolyte mixes.
+During the AZT though, I added a 20 oz. bottle to my shoulder strap to use for electrolyte mixes.
 This minor addition helps me stay better hydrated because (1) drinking flavored water is always more appealing than plain water; and (2) the bottle is right in my line of sight instead of tucked away in a side pouch with my taller plain water bottles.
-Plus, since I always opt for a bit thicker bottle, I can even use it to carry my coffee/Breakfast Essential mix on colder mornings and to keep something warm close to my core.
+Plus, since I always opt for a bit thicker bottle, I can even use it to carry my coffee/Breakfast Essential mix on colder mornings to keep something warm close to my core.

 Orange drink mix on my shoulder

 • Ramen doesn’t replace beans.
-Whether you’re a pescatarian or plant-based hiker, your protein choices on trail become very limited.
+If you’re a pescatarian or plant-based hiker, your protein choices on trail become very limited.
 I often rely upon dehydrated refried beans to meet my nutritional needs.
 They are high protein, lightweight, and very versatile.
 However, surprisingly few trail towns carry them.
 And since I only mailed myself one resupply package on the Colorado Trail, I was often stuck with ramen for dinner instead.
 Even after dressing these noodles up with some added protein (i.e., tuna, cheese, or peanut butter), those bricks of ramen got tiresome very quickly.
 So, in hindsight, I wish I’d added at least one or two more resupply boxes with beans for this trail.

 No more ramen, PLEASE!